FT Deutschland faces closure as media woes hit Germany

 Europe's largest economy is slowing as the three-year-old debt crisis ravaging much of the euro zone takes its toll, compounding the hit to advertising revenues and limiting the willingness of consumers to pay for newspapers they can read mostly for free online.

-Publisher Gruner + Jahr (G+J), controlled by German media conglomerate Bertelsmann BERT.UL, is expected to decide the fate of the FTD at a board meeting on Wednesday but few at the paper doubt what the decision will be.
+Publisher Gruner + Jahr (G+J), controlled by German media conglomerate Bertelsmann, is expected to decide the fate of the FTD at a board meeting on Wednesday but few at the paper doubt what the decision will be.

 "There is not a single person in the newsroom who believes the newspaper will continue," a journalist who has been at the paper since its launch told Reuters.